-- reinstating the chief executive as having power to direct parents to undergo drug and alcohol assessments, rather than the courts.
+- powers for the chief executive to direct parents to undergo drug and alcohol assessments and parenting capacity assessments

 The Bill promotes permanence and stability for children and young people who have been removed from their parents or guardians.
 It encourages decisions and actions to be made in a timely manner and, in the case of young children, as early as possible.

 The Bill also contains a number of provisions designed to ensure that the child's voice is heard.
 Under the Bill, children and young people must participate in decision-making where appropriate, and must have a reasonable opportunity to put their views to the court.